 Gargiulo strives to create Bordeaux style wines that are elegant but not overly fruit or oak driven.
 These are wines that generally have good acidity.
 They also typically use a shorter oak aging program than many wineries, preferring instead to let the varietal characteristics show.
 They produce several fairly limited production wines (some of which sell out extremely quickly).

 The 2015 Gargiulo Vineyards April Super Oakville Blend (is a wine named after Jeff and Valerie’s daughter – a Napa version and play on words to a Super Tuscan).
 There is not much Sangiovese planted in the Napa Valley and we rarely come across a producer making wine from this variety.
 Coincidentaly, one of their ‘neighbors’ in Oakville, Rodeno Wines also produces a Sangiovese.
 This vintage was 96% Sangiovese and 4% Cabernet Sauvignon; it is 13.6 % alcohol.
 Initially shows a little earthy on the bouquet with aromas of dried rose petals.
 Offers higher toned fruits on the palate including red cherry and red currant.
 This is a leaner style of wine that is very food friendly.
 Great acidity.

 The 2014 Gargiulo Vineyards Money Ranch Road Cabernet Sauvignon is 100% varietal.
-Initially shows a very pretty bouquet that is about the fruit rather then the oak.
+Initially shows a very pretty bouquet that is about the fruit rather than the oak.
 As the wine continues to breath some influence from the oak shows but is more subtle then pronounced.
 Aromas of blackberry, violets and a hint of white pepper.
 Very balanced for being a young wine (at the time of our tasting) the tannins are noticeable but already well integrated.
 Slight notes of toasted cedar on the finish.
 Again, very good acidity.

 And for the crowd favorite, the 2014 Gargiulo Vineyards OVX G Major 7 Cabernet Sauvignon (primarily Cabernet Sauvignon but also includes small percentages of Cabernet Franc, Petite Verdot and Merlot).
 Aromas of black cherry, hints of caramel and black licorice show on the bouquet which opens to a sweeter aromatic note of dessert spices.
 Flavors of blackberry, and boysenberry.
 What is striking about this wine is the mouth feel – soft but powerful at the same time with long lasting tannins.